viam-modules/viam-camera-realsense/README.md

 # [`realsense` module](https://app.viam.com/module/viam/realsense)

-This [module](https://docs.viam.com/registry/#modular-resources) implements the [`rdk:component:camera` API](https://docs.viam.com/components/camera/) in an `viam:camera:realsense` model.
+This [module](https://docs.viam.com/registry/#modular-resources) implements the [`rdk:component:camera` API](https://docs.viam.com/components/camera/) in a `viam:camera:realsense` model.
-Configure this model on your machine to stream image and depth data from the [Intel® RealSense™](https://github.com/IntelRealSense/librealsense) family of cameras to Viam.
+Configure this model on your machine to stream image and depth data from the [Intel RealSense](https://github.com/IntelRealSense/librealsense) family of cameras to Viam.

 ## Configure your `realsense` camera